 Infra-red spectroscopy can also be used to identify a protein deposit.
 Protein deposits can be prevented from forming in wines by fining with bentonite at a rate sufficient to render the wine heat stable.
 The heat stability of a wine is tested using the following method:

-NB Because the observation of the haziness of the heated sample is subjective, sometimes conflicting results can arise between different labs or different analysts.
-To avoid this it is best to carry out the test in the most stringent way possible.
-This is achieved by using a focusable light equipped with an adjustable iris diaphragm.
-This produces a narrow and focussed beam of light, which allows very faint hazes to be detected.
-If the beam of light is only visible as it enters and leaves the tube, the sample passes (ie is heat stable) – but if the beam can be seen through the sample, it fails and the wine is heat unstable.
+Because the observation of the haziness of the heated sample is subjective, sometimes conflicting results can arise between different laboratories or different analysts.
+To avoid this, it is best to carry out the test in the most stringent way possible.
+This can be achieved by using a focusable light equipped with an adjustable iris diaphragm, which produces a narrow and focused beam of light, allowing very faint hazes to be detected.
+If the beam of light is only visible as it enters and leaves the tube, the sample passes (i.e. is heat stable) – but if the beam can be seen through the sample, it fails and the wine is considered heat unstable.

 Once a positive identification of protein is made it may be necessary to check for the presence of copper if bright, shiny-looking spheres were observed during examination of the deposit by phase contrast microscopy (see Metal haze section).
 Presence of copper will indicate a copper/protein ‘casse’.

 Polysaccharides originate from the grape (such as pectins) and from Botrytis infection, are released by yeast during fermentation and during lees contact, and are also released by some bacteria.
 Polysaccharides can form colloidal hazes in wines which make clarification and filtration difficult.
 Since polysaccharides form gelatinous aggregates when mixed with alcohol solutions, the simple test described below may be used to determine if polysaccharides are present in a haze.